 OTDA administers an array of programs to address homelessness in New York State.
 These range from programs to prevent homelessness to the actual construction of housing for homeless persons.

-OTDA oversees family and single shelters for the homeless that are operated by local social services districts and not-for-profit organizations.
+OTDA oversees family and single adult homeless shelters that are operated by local social services districts and not-for-profit organizations.

 BRIA is the single state entity responsible for the implementation of services to refugees.

 The Social Security Disability Insurance and Supplemental Security Income programs provide assistance to people with disabilities.
-While these two programs are different in many ways, only individuals who have a disability and meet medical criteria may qualify for benefits under either program.
+While these two programs are different, only individuals who have a disability and meet medical criteria may qualify for benefits under either program.

 SSP provides state-funded financial assistance to aged, blind and disabled individuals and is part of the monthly benefit paid to most Supplemental Security Income (SSI) recipients.